mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-07-thursday_afternoon_function.md

 ## Overview
 **Prokka** is a bioinformatics tool designed for the rapid annotation of prokaryotic genomes, producing outputs that adhere to standard file formats.
 It is commonly used to identify coding sequences (CDS), tRNAs, rRNAs, and other genomic features, annotating them based on known databases.

+Prokka is another product created by the mighy Torsten Seemann

+If you use Prokka results in your work, cite Seemann T (2014) Prokka: rapid prokaryotic genome annotation.
+Bioinformatics.
+30(14):2068-9.

 ---

 ## Setting Up the Environment

-**Prokka** can be finicky when installed in different Conda environments.
-For best results, use the `seqanalysis` environment.
+**Prokka** can be finickety when installed in different Conda environments.
+I have found that for best results, it's good to use the `seqanalysis` environment.

 ### Step 1: Activate the Environment
 ```bash